tripal/tripal/docs/user_guide/install_tripal/manual_install/install_drupal.rst

 .. code-block:: bash

-  cd /var/www/html/sites/default/
+  cd $DRUPAL_HOME/sites/default/

-Next, copy the example configuration that already exists in the directory to be our actual configuration file by renaming it to settings.php.
+Next, copy the example configuration that already exists in the directory to be our actual configuration file by renaming it to ``settings.php``.

 .. code-block:: bash

   cp default.settings.php settings.php

 Now, we need to edit the configuration file to tell Drupal how to connect to our database server.
-To do this we'll use an easy to use text editor gedit
+To do this we'll use an easy to use text editor **gedit**.

 .. code-block:: bash